LLNL/lbann/docs/data_ingestion/hdf5_data_reader_extended.rst

 Editing the yaml file
 ---------------------

-The metadata entries in the yaml file require editing prior to use [1]_.
-As mentioned above, the metadata entries (which are not part of the actual hdf5 data hierarchy) serve three purposes.
+The metadata entries in the yaml file require editing prior to use :numref:`transference`.
+As mentioned in :ref:`HDF5 Schemas<sec:hdf5_schema>`, the metadata entries (which are not part of the actual hdf5 data hierarchy) serve three purposes.
 First, they identify which data fields are to use in an experiment.
 Second, they specify transformations (i.e, normalization).
 Third, they specify the order in which the data is packed into tensors.
 As generated, metadata entries (except for the ordering fields) are commented out.
 You need to uncomment these and add values as appropriate.

 The *pack* fields can take one of the following labels: datum (fields that are used to train your model); label; response.
 Uncommenting and